BabylonJS/Documentation/content/features/featuresDeepDive/materials/using/introToPBR.md

 ## Introduction

-The aim of Physically Based Rendering, PBR, is to to simulate **real life lighting**.
+The aim of Physically Based Rendering, PBR, is to simulate **real life lighting**.

 PBR is a grouping of techniques; it does not force you to choose one in particular.
 Among others, we can cite some like: